 The benefits of first aid training for adults is something most people are well aware of.
 Whether you’re trained in first aid or not, most people understand the value of knowing what to do for a minor injury – or even a full-blown medical emergency.
-But it’s often regarded as a predominantly adult skill.
+But it’s often regarded as a predominantly adult skill, even if it’s adults training in childcare first aid for an education and care setting.
 Most people assume that the only thing a child would need to know if someone is sick or injured is how to summon help.

 But is there value to teaching first aid skills to children and young people?
 Is it realistic to expect a minor to be able to assist in a medical emergency?

 Children don’t always have adults easily to hand when they or someone nearby is injured.
 There are also injuries – such as burns and scalds – where prompt first aid can significantly reduce long-term damage.
 Having some basic first aid knowledge for common injuries – and an idea of what to do in a more serious emergency – can be incredibly valuable to a child.
 In some cases, it’s even saved lives!

 Of course, it’s not realistic to expect a younger child to complete a full-fledged first aid training course.
 So what first aid skills could you teach a young person at different ages?